HumanSignal/label-studio/docs/source/blog/nereval.md

 <img width="1137" alt="The columns of the dataset" src="https://user-images.githubusercontent.com/2641205/111653437-34b00980-8808-11eb-9514-eeabdd9556a7.png">

-You need to analyze the `line_text` column found in the `lines_clean.csv` file, which contains clean textual data.

 ### Install spaCy and pandas

 Before you install spaCy, make sure that `pip` is installed and has been updated recently.
 Type the following in the command line: